jasonkneen/AlloyXL/readme.md

 }
 ```

-This is fine when **you** handle the event of closing a controller / view -- but if you're using say, a Navigation Window or TabGroup and you're using the default behavoir of the back button, then this code wouldn't run.
-You'd have to associate code with the "close" event on the Window.
+This is fine when **you** handle the event of closing a controller / view — but if you’re using say, a Navigation Window or TabGroup and you’re using the default behavoir of the back button, then this code wouldn’t run.
+You’d have to associate code with the “close” event on the Window.

-_(All of this led to lots of templated code in controllers, repeative code and could end up with some views being closed outside of the code I was writing and so the clean up wouldn't happen.)_
+_(All of this led to lots of templated code in controllers, repeative code and could end up with some views being closed outside of the code I was writing and so the clean up wouldn’t happen.)_

 ## A New Way - Using AlloyXL